uvabtl/TPSD-testing/README.md

 To run the GUI without connecting to a board, disable the import statements for aldoControl, tecControl, and bpolControl in the ftI2gui file.
 The only major changes that have to be implemented to control all power sources at once are changing the ports named in the above files and enabling the second bPOL12 power supply in its control file, then uncommenting the import statements in the main ftI2gui file.
 The program is run from ftI2gui.py.
 Note that using the aldo/tec/bpol controls requires root access currently.

+In addition, new GUI elements are also added to control the power supply correponding to the Serenity.
+This supply is currently a BK 9130, but this might be changed in the future so as to allow for remote control of the power supply's series mode.
+A new window was added to control the Serenity, as it didn't make sense to add Serenity control directly to the TPSD elements, since the Serenity only connects to one of the readout units.
+Also added was a live plot of all the power supplies' voltages.

 The original README from Paolo's repo is below, with an additional section on setting up the power supply controls:
 ***
 # I2C Python3.6+ GUI for [FT260](https://www.ftdichip.com/Products/ICs/FT260.html) chip & CMS BTL power supply distribution board control